anuragsoni/anuragsoni.github.io/content/post/ocaml-logging.md

 2022-09-02 11:29:14.504046-04:00 Debug Send confirmation email -- [user: 12345]
 ```

 While easy to use the default logger does have some limitations.
-The log output is easy to read for humans, but it requires post-processing to transform it into a format that's easier to parse. [^2]
+The log output is easy to read for humans, but it requires post-processing to transform it into a format that's easier to parse.
+Async does support s-expressions as a log output which are easy to parse, but outside of the OCaml ecosystem s-expressions aren't common, and most centralized log management systems don't support s-expressions.

 Log correlation is another challenge.
 In synchronous blocking systems transactions are served sequentially and as a result, it's easy to spot that any log event occurring after a transaction starts and before a transaction ends is related to the specific transaction.
 However, in libraries like [Async](https://opensource.janestreet.com/async/) threading is non-preemptive and a single system thread can execute any number of user-mode "threads" asynchronously.
 In such systems, a transaction might not run to completion and instead yield control to the scheduler so a different transaction can run.
 This results in logs from concurrent transactions being printed interleaved.